-What makes the Illinois Council Of Police (ICOPs) different from other organizations that have members who are law enforcement officers?
-ICOPs is a Union of law enforcement professionals, run by law enforcement officers with the experience, know-how and commitment to get the job done.
+ICOPs is a union of law enforcement professionals, run by law enforcement officers with the experience, knowledge, and commitment to provide the best service of any union.